koply/KCommando/README.md

 boolean handle(<EventFromApiWrapper> e, String[] args)  // CommandType.ARGNEVENT -> 0x02
 boolean handle(<EventFromApiWrapper> e, String[] args, String prefix)  // CommandType.PREFIXED -> 0x03
 ```

+## How To Use Custom Prefixes

+You can add custom prefixes for guilds.
+`Integration#addCustomPrefix(long guildID, String prefix)` this method for add a prefix for selected guild.
+If a guild has a custom prefix, the normal prefix will be unavailable on that server, but will be able to use multiprefix at the same time.

+You can remove and disable custom prefixes for single guild.
+`Integration#removeCustomPrefix(long guildID, String prefix)` this method for remove a prefix for selected guild.
+This method is safe to use.

+`Integration#disableCustomPrefix(long guildID)` this method disables all custom prefixes for selected guild.

+## How To Use Blacklist

+I prefer use a static instance of subclass of Integration.

+##### Blacklist User From All Commands
+`Integration#getBlacklistedUsers().add(userID)` this method blocks selected user from all commands in the bot.

+`Integration#getBlacklistedUsers().remove(userID)` this method unblocks selected user.

+##### Blacklist Member From All Commands In Single Guild
+`Integration#getBlacklistedMembers()` this method returns all blacklisted members with guilds. (guildID, set of the blacklisted members)

+`Integration#getBlacklistedMembers(long guildID)` this method returns all blacklisted members in selected guild.

+##### Blacklist Channel From All Commands In Single Guild
+`Integration#getBlacklistedChannels()` this method returns all blacklisted channels with guilds. (guildID, set of the blacklisted channels)

+`Integration#getBlacklistedChannels(long guildID)` this method returns all blacklisted channels in selected guild.

 ## How To Install